top of page

 • "testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ."(Acts 20:21)

-In Revelation one of the last things told to the Church that John records is this:
+In Revelation, one of the last things told to the Church recorded by John says,

 "Remember therefore how you have received and heard; hold fast and repent.
 Therefore if you will not watch, I will come upon you as a thief, and you will not know what hour I will come upon you."
 Revelation 3:3

-So from the beginning of the Bible to the end we see the importance of repentance.
-Of turning to the One who gives us life everlasting and abundant.
+So from the beginning of the Bible to the end, we see the importance of repentance; of turning to the One who gives us everlasting and abundant life.
 We don't just sorrow for sins, we confess and we turn from them.
+The Lord looks at the heart.
 This is the proof of our love for Him who first loved us.
 To stay mired in the old ways, to stay the "same" is not possible when we have truly encountered the Holy Spirit.

+Jeremiah 25: 4-6 tells us that the people have ignored the prophet's call to repent.
 Repentance is a journey of a lifetime.
 Why?
-Because we will stumble, we will fall and we will fail, but God's mercy reaches out to us and gently reminds us to turn, to turn back to the one who loves us and who has promised us good things.
+Because we will stumble, we will fall and we all fail sometimes, but God's mercy reaches out to us and gently reminds us to turn, to turn back to the one who loves us and who has promised us good things.
+We should embrace His forgiveness.
 Our beloved Father, our Shepherd who lovingly tends His flock, waits for us.
 We are His sheep, we hear His voice, we must turn as He commands.

 Enjoy "I Repent" by Steve Green here